classiebit/eventmie-pro-docs/resources/docs/1.4/installation.md

 <a name="install-via-web-installer"></a>
 ## Install via Web-Installer

-Eventmie Pro also comes with web-installer for those, who are not familiar with Laravel framework.
+Eventmie Pro also comes with web-installer for those, who are not familiar with the Laravel framework.
 The web-installer installs Eventmie Pro directly on the web-server in few clicks.
 No technical or coding skills needed.

 ---